SnowCheetos/AutoMoonBot/README.md

 * The same operation is done on sell signals.
 Blow shows the same predictions after the prediction processing.\
 \
 ![stepped](https://user-images.githubusercontent.com/86272122/139789031-068c1a99-db77-45bb-972f-750db1c31000.png)

-## Data Labeling
-* Historic prices are first transformed into chunks of equal sizes, the minimum and maximum for each chunk is considered a buy and sell label respectively.
-* To visualize the profit and percent gains for a large range of chunk sizes, execute ```python general_test.py```.
-* Different assets often require different chunk sizes, the default chunk size is ```320```.

 ## Installation and usage
 * This program requires the packages ```sklearn```, ```termcolor```, ```imblearn``` as well as ```cbpro```.